sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 Next we attach the `BodyHandler` to the router (3).
 The `BodyHandler` allows you to retrieve request bodies and read data.
 For example, we can retrieve JSON data from the request body when implementing our REST service.
 We could enable it globally with `router.route().handler(BodyHandler.create())`.

-Finally we create a HTTP server with `vertx.createHttpServer()` method.
+Finally we create a HTTP server with `vertx.createHttpServer()` method (4).
 Note, this is the functionality of Vert.x Core.
 We then attach our *router handler* to the server, which is actually the role of Vert.x Web.
 You may not familiar with the format like `router::accept`.
 It's a method reference and here it constructs a handler that handles requests by route.
 When requests arrive, Vert.x will call `accept` method.
-The sever is bound to the 8082 port.
+The server is bound to the 8082 port.
 And because the process might fail, we also pass a handler to `listen` method to check whether the server is established or failed.
 As we mentioned above, we use `future.complete` to notify success and `future.fail` to notify failure.

 So far, we have created the HTTP server.
 But you haven't see routes about our service yeah?
 It's time to declare them!